-NPR asks a well-known writer to select each book and explain the reasons for the choice on the show.
-Gillian Flynn did the honors for this selection, saying that Atkinson has a “vast humanity for her characters, [an] incredible empathy… and is an author that can make readers weep on one page and laugh on the next.”
+NPR asks a well-known writer to select each book for the club and to explain the reasons for that choice on the show.
+Gillian Flynn did the honors for this one, saying that Atkinson exhibits a “vast humanity for her characters, [an] incredible empathy… and is an author that can make readers weep on one page and laugh on the next.”

 A God in Ruins is a companion of sorts to the bestselling Life After Life, (Hachette/Little, Brown OverDrive Sample), following a character from the first book, Ursula Todd’s younger brother Teddy.
 It is the story of a life strongly affected by war and is told through three generations – Teddy, his daughter, and grandchildren.

 Flynn says readers will enjoy dissecting the book’s many characters and will have differing opinions about them, making it a good book group pick.